DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 ### Step 3 - GNPS and Cytoscape
 - Go on Global Natural Product Social Molecular Networking web-platform http://gnps.ucsd.edu
 - Run a Data Analysis job following the GNPS feature-based molecular networking (FBMN) workflow.
 Important: the molecular networks will be generated from the .MGF file export with MZmine2 or Optimus, and MS-Cluster will not be used.
-See the [FBMN documentation](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/) and video tutorials for how to use GNPS https://www.youtube.com/channel/UCufTdDIUPjfoN604Igv_29g/videos
+See the [FBMN documentation](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/) and [video tutorials](https://www.youtube.com/channel/UCufTdDIUPjfoN604Igv_29g/videos) for how to use GNPS.
 - Import your molecular networks in Cytoscape following GNPS documentation [https://ccms-ucsd.github.io/GNPSDocumentation/](https://ccms-ucsd.github.io/GNPSDocumentation/).
 - In Cytoscape, import the output table of the Jupyter notebook (features_quantification_matrix_transposed_with_significant_correlation_pvalue_corrected.csv) into your molecular networks.
 - In Cytoscape, use the Select function to select the nodes with significant bioactivity (typical threshold would be r2 > 0.8 and p-value < -0.02).